DW-Han/Cloud-Computing-QR-Attendance/README.md

 ## Service URL:
 https://qr-attendance-app-111147801991.us-central1.run.app

+## Running Locally
-Application is in qr-attendance-app folder.
+The application is in qr-attendance-app folder.
 Read markdown to run.

 ## GCP Services we used
 1. GCP API, GCP secret manager (for OAuth)
 2. AIM, Workforce Identity Federation (for CI/CD)